icook1/project_3/README.md

 Limitations:

     Due to the enormous size of the dataset, we limited the project to researching the two vaccination rates and general asthma prevalence in the year 2021.

+Ethical Considerations:

+    Throughout the project, ethical considerations will be considered, particularly concerning data privacy and representation.
+All personal data will be anonymized, and the visualizations will aim to present data accurately without misleading interpretations.